-More than a century after countless unidentified civil war era aircrafts occupied the skies over many regions of the mainland United States; and over half a century after an unidentified aerial craft flew over Los Angeles in 1942 and later the White House in 1952, prompting concern of a sneak attack by an enemy nation, many Americans have since piqued more interest in unidentified aerial phenomena.
+More than a century after countless unidentified civil war era aircrafts occupied the skies over many regions of the mainland United States; and over half a century after an unidentified aerial craft flew over Los Angeles in 1942 and an additional incident over Washington in 1952, prompting concern of a sneak attack by an enemy nation, many Americans have since piqued more interest in unidentified aerial phenomena.

-In 2021, a majority of Americans believe in the possibility of a form of intelligent life existing outside of the Blue Marble, despite no association between unclassified biological life and unidentified aerial phenomena.
+In 2021, a majority of Americans believed in the possibility of a form of intelligent life existing outside of the Blue Marble, despite no official association between astrobiological life and unidentified aerial phenomena.

 In a Pew Research Center survey, as many as two-thirds of Americans, or 65%, believe in the possibility of intelligent life, perhaps somewhere not too distant from the Earth or in an extrasolar setting.

 Interestingly, the survey also found that respondents believe unidentified aerial phenomena do not pose a threat to U.S. national security, despite the disclosure of ongoing militaristic investigations predating the creation of the U.S. Department of Defense, the U.S. Air Force, and all of the modern premier domestic and foreign intelligence agencies in America, including the Bureau, one of the primary bodies responsible for such high-scale military investigations.

 According to the survey, 40 percent of adult respondents say that unidentified aerial phenomena witnessed by military personnel probably may be evidence of intelligent life outside of the Earth.

 The Pew data also showed that younger Americans were more likely to sway with the idea that some form of intelligent life may exist on other planets, with males, younger adults, and higher educated respondents responsible for the majority of this consensus.